pytest-dev/pytest/HOWTORELEASE.rst

       git diff

-8. Build the docs, you need a virtualenv with, py and sphinx installed::
+8. Build the docs, you need a virtualenv with py and sphinx installed::

-      cd docs/en
+      cd doc/en
       make html

    Commit any changes before tagging the release.